|Part Number||Model Designation||Description||Drive Size|

 |10358||RDF 339 Nm||Rundown Fixture, 339 Nm/3000 in. lb. capacity||3/4" Male Square|

-Rundown fixtures assist in testing the output of pulse, stall and clutch power tools.
+Rundown fixtures assist in testing the output of pulse, stall, and clutch power tools.
 Neither our testers nor our rundown fixtures are designed, engineered, or suited for impact tools.
 Testing impact tools on our equipment can damage the torque tester and immediately voids the warranty.

-Testing pulse and clutch powers tools are accomplished by allowing the tool to achieve rotational speed prior to torque measurement.
+Testing pulse and clutch power tools are accomplished by allowing the tool to achieve rotational speed prior to torque measurement.
 The rundown fixtures all include components to emulate either a hard or medium joint, thus assuring greater test accuracy.

 The rundown fixtures work with Torq-Tronics 2 (+/- .5% Indicated Value) and our new System 8 (+/- .25% Indicated Value) Digital Torque Testers.

 Both Torq-Tronics 2 and the System 8 digital torque testers have power tool testing filters built.
-Matching tool capacity, rundown fixture capacity, and the transducer capacity is the basis for creating accurate test results.
+Matching tool capacity, rundown fixture capacity, and transducer capacity is the basis for creating accurate test results.